What causes earwax buildup?

 Published On: 27/11/2025

-Inside the outer portion of the ear canal are specialised glands: ceruminous glands (a type of modified sweat gland) and sebaceous glands.
-These work together to produce cerumen — earwax — which then mixes with naturally shed skin cells.
-This creates a protective coating designed to trap dust, microorganisms, and other foreign particles before they can reach the eardrum.
-With the help of normal jaw movement from talking and chewing, earwax is gradually transported outward in a natural self-cleaning process.
+The outer portion of the ear canal contains specialised ceruminous glands, which are modified sweat glands, along with sebaceous glands.
+Together, they produce cerumen — commonly known as earwax — which then combines with naturally shed skin cells.
+This mixture forms a protective barrier that captures dust, microorganisms, and other debris before they can travel deeper toward the eardrum.
+Everyday jaw movements such as speaking and chewing help guide this wax outward in a gentle, self-cleaning process.

 Why does earwax sometimes build up?